Faskill/Cyclistic-Data-Analysis-Bike-Share/README.md

  We come to the conclusion that there are much more casual members during the summer than during the winter where annual members outnumber casual members.

-### Analyzing length data
+### 4.2 Analyzing length data

-Now we can create our Length per month graph :
+We will use the same table to compute length per month graph :

 ```R
 length_info %>%